Liquid21K/liq-uniqueitems/README.md

 ```

 Change the ```item``` to your  ,in Category change to the one you want, and for number add the clothing number to set
-You have 6 Category`s to choose from: pants, mask, hat, chain, shoes, bag
+You have 6 Category`s to choose from: pants, mask, hat, chain, shoes, bag , tshirt, torso

 # Example how it should look like